Darkmik70/rt_assignment_2/README.md

 ```

 ### Cancel the goal
 Similarly to the previous example, in order to cancel the goal the user should publish new message onto `/robot_cancel_goal` topic.
-The type of this message is
+The type is `rt_assignment_2/RobotCancelGoal`, but the message is empty.

 ```
-rostopic pub /robot_cancel_goal rt_assignment_2/RobotCancelGoal "{cancelGoal: true}"
+rostopic pub /robot_cancel_goal rt_assignment_2/RobotCancelGoal
 ```
-Note: `cancelGoal` value must be set to True to actually cancel the goal.

 ### Get the last target (service)
 To get the latest target set by the user, the service `/get_last_target` needs to be called.
 If there was no target yet set.
-The node should log a warning and return 0 in both x,y coordinates.
+The node will log a warning and return 0 in both x,y coordinates.

 ```
 rosservice call /get_last_target